-The Operations phase of an emergency response is in effect when the marine pest emergency is confirmed by agreement through the NBMG forum.
+The Operations phase of an emergency response commences when the marine pest emergency is confirmed by agreement through the NBMG forum and activities under a response plan are implemented.
 During the operations phase of a national biosecurity incident response:

 - all relevant personnel and agencies should be notified that a national biosecurity incident response is being undertaken in the affected jurisdiction - a standing committee on conservation and a local control centre should be established, if necessary - control measures initiated in the alert phase should remain in place to manage the risk of pest spread from affected sites - measures to eradicate the pest from infested sites should be implemented - information from infested sites about the pest and the progress of operations should be collected, documented and analysed to enable progress of a national biosecurity incident response to be monitored - expenditure associated with all eligible costs under cost-sharing arrangements should be documented - regular situation reports should be communicated to the CCIMPE forum - a decision should be made, when appropriate, on when to proceed to the stand-down phase.